guncebektas/meteor-friendly-slugs/README.md

 slugField | 'slug' | Name of field you want the slug to be stored to. *String* distinct | true |  True = Slugs are unique, if 'foo' is already a stored slug for another item, the new item's slug will be 'foo-1' False = Slugs will not be unique, items can have the same slug as another item in the same collection. *Boolean* updateSlug | true | True = Update the item's slug if the slugField's content changes in an update.
-False = Slugs do not change when the slugField changes. *Boolean*
+False = Slugs do not change when the slugField changes. *Boolean* createOnUpdate | true | True = If an item is updated and the slug has not been created yet and the slugField has not changed, create the slug during the update False = Slugs will not be created during an update unless updateSlug = true in your settings and the slugField has changed. *Boolean*

 Wishlist
 ------------------------